Search

 Now there’s a question: if we are sending the plaintext with the digest, then anyone can read the message so how is the confidentiality maintained?

 As we discussed earlier, the digital signature only maintains the integrity (not tampered) and the authenticity (from the same source) of the message.
 We use encryption for confidentiality.
-When used together, the message is first decrypted by the receiver (using the public key) which gives the plaintext message.
+When used together, the message is first decrypted by the receiver (using the private key) which gives the plaintext message.
 This plaintext is then used by the digital signature for authentication purposes as discussed above.

 References: